zkteh/myStove/tutorials/remote-ssh-using-vscode/README.md

    ![ssh-config](/tutorials/remote-ssh-using-vscode/images/ssh-config.png)

    Configure it as following:
-   Host : Your RPi IP address;
+   Host : Your RPi IP address \
-   Hostname : RPi hostname;
+   Hostname : RPi hostname \
-   User : RPi username (the one u log in to desktop).
+   User : RPi username (the one u log in to desktop). \

 # Being the remote SSH